leg pain after embryo transfer

 Table of Contents

-Embryo transfer is an important procedure in IVF where the embryo is transferred into the uterus to develop and result in a successful pregnancy.
-Though the procedure is safe and is not very painful due to the sedative, it may have some side effects.
+Embryo transfer is essentially the step of IVF where the embryo is placed into the uterus to grow and eventually bring about a live birth.
+While the operation is generally safe and not very painful because of the sedative, it may still have some side effects.

 Yes, it is absolutely normal to have leg pain after embryo transfer.
-During the procedure, a speculum is inserted into the vagina to keep the vaginal walls open.
-A catheter is then inserted through the speculum to place the embryo into the uterus.
+While carrying out the operation, a speculum will be put into the vagina to separate the vaginal walls.
+Through the speculum, a catheter is then inserted to deliver the embryo to the uterus.

-Leg pain can be caused due to the physical pressure caused by the procedure itself or by the hormones involved in the procedure that can cause fluid retention and swelling in the nerves.
+Leg pain may result from the body pressure due to the operation or from hormones that may cause fluid retention and swelling of the nerves.

 Is Leg Pain a Side Effect After Embryo Transfer?